JonathanBowker/data-operations-centre/time-quantity-engine/README.md

-# Time and Quantity Bucketing and Analysis Engine
+# Time and Quantity (TiQu) Bucketing and Analysis Engine

 | No | Field | Description | Calculation |